elisa-tech/tsc/safety-architecture/tools/callgraph-tool/README.md

 0. ASM GOTO
 Depending on the choice of clang version used, it might be necessary to disable support for ASM GOTO in the compilation process.
 If clang version is greater or equal 9, it is safe to skip this step.
 Otherwise, check the section about older Clang versions in the [clang setup](doc/clangsetup.md) file.
+One convenient way to get the latest Clang is to use scripts provided within [ClangBuildLinux](https://github.com/ClangBuiltLinux/tc-build) repository.

+### Build Log options

+Callgraph tool support various build options which can be selected with --build_log_format option:
+* kernel\_c
+* kernel\_clang
+* ll\_clang

+Default option is _kernel\_c_.
+The instructions in this document assume the default option.
+For more details about other options see the detailed [documentation](doc/buildlogoptions.md) for build log options.

 1. Collect verbose build log for Linux kernel like so: